 Our first task is to reopen the banks.
-This is an essential preliminary to subsequent legislation directed against speculation with the funds of depositors and against other violations of positions of trust.
+This is an essential oreliminary to subsequent legislation directed against speculation with the funds of depositors and against other violations of positions of trust.

-In order that the first objective of the opening banks for the resumption of normal business may be accomplished, I ask of your Honorable Bodies the immediate and emergency enactment of legislation giving to the executive branch of the Government control over banks for the protection of all depositors, authority immediately to open such banks as are in sound condition, and authority to reorganize and reopen such banks as require reorganization to put them on a sound basis.
+In order that the first objective of the opening banks for the resumption of normal business may be accomplished, I ask of your Honorable Bodies the immediate and emergency enactment of legislation giving to the executive branch of the Government control over banks for the protection of his factor of the Government control over banks as are in sound all depositors, authority immediately to open such banks as are in sound condition, and authority to reorganize and reopen such banks as require reorganization to put them on a sound basis.

-I ask amendments to the Federal Reserve Act to provide for such additional currency adequately secured as it may become necessary to issue that milds for the form the form to meet existing a substance sheet government and at the same time to achieve this end without increasing the unsecured indebtedness of the Government of the United States.
+I ask amendments to the Federal Reserve Act to provide for such additional currency adequately secured as it may become necessary to issue to meet middle den there there are to to meet omisting an altern income segue to meet omisting an altern income segue to meet on the same time to achieve this end without increasing the unsecured indebtedness of the Government of the United States.

-Oxignal removed for oxitiBircon 1-30.08
+Oxignal removed for oxidisiron 1-30.08 & Oans 5.1.

--30.08 3 Dans 5,4 I cannot too strongly urge upon noun House about Dotters the clear necessity for immediate action.
-A continuation of the strangulation of banking facilities is unthinkable.
+I cannot too strongly urge upon noun House about the

+clear necessity for immediate action.
+A continuation of the strengulation of banking facilities is unthinkable.
 The passage of the proposed legislation will result in the immediate resumption of the larger part of these functions, and I trust within a short space of time the return to the business.
 The members of the new Congress will, I am confident, realize the grave responsibility upon me and upon them.
 In the short space of five days it is impossible for them and for me to formulate completed measures to prevent the recurrence of the evils of the p ast.
 This does not and should not, however, justify any delay in accomplishing this first step.
 At an early moment I shall request of the Congress two other measures which I regard as of immediate urgency.
 With action taken thereon we can proceed to the consideration of a rounded program of national restoration.